 Comprehensive Overview

-Let's delve into the essential concepts and definitions that form the bedrock of exponential functions and their graphical representation.
+Let's walk through the essential concepts and definitions that form the bedrock of exponential functions and their graphical representation.

 An exponential function takes the general form: